Learn, Grow & Give Back as a Volunteer Gardener

 - A group opportunity.
 Invite your friends.

 13 people are interested

 Gardening volunteers at Holden Arboretum may be among the healthiest people.
 That’s because gardening is physically and psychologically therapeutic.
 Volunteering is emotionally rewarding.

-Come learn a few things to take back to your home gardens.
+Come learn a few things to take back to your home garden.
 A knowledge of and interest in perennials and gardening experience is helpful, but not required.
-Greatest need is on Thursday morning, 9-11am in our Paine Rhododendron Discovery Garden.
+Greatest need is on Thursday mornings, 9-11am in our Paine Rhododendron Discovery Garden.